TuxVinyards/qqX/README.md

 - The latest qqX release is available [here](https://github.com/TuxVinyards/qqX/releases/latest) but it is probably best to make your first download via the **code/clone** button.
 Also use the Github clone button for the very latest tweaks and bug fixes.

-  No other software, support structures or dependancies are needed.
+  No other software, support structures or dependencies are needed.

 See the Wiki for more details <https://github.com/TuxVinyards/qqX/wiki>